Clever, loyal, and goofy – this is exactly what we get with the Bernedoodle.

 - MTC (Macrothrombocytopenia)

-The Bernedoodle is a perfect addition to any family home; they are adaptable, loving, and sensitive.
+The Bernedoodle is a perfect addition to any family home because they are adaptable, loving, and sensitive.
 They thrive in a busy home with patient and gentle owners.

-Goofy and clever, early and continued training and socialization is essential.
+Goofy and clever, early and continued training and socialization are essential.

 Be prepared for a stubborn puppy, but once you’re through this challenging stage you will have a loving and playful companion.